dongyp13/memorization-AT/README.md

 ### Citation
 If you find our methods useful, please consider citing:

-	@inproceedings{
-          dong2022exploring,
+    @inproceedings{dong2022exploring,
       title={Exploring Memorization in Adversarial Training},
       author={Yinpeng Dong and Ke Xu and Xiao Yang and Tianyu Pang and Zhijie Deng and Hang Su and Jun Zhu}, booktitle={International Conference on Learning Representations},
       year={2022}
     }

 ## Prerequisites
 * Python (3.6.8)